Amazon's fanciest speaker is still a tough sell

 One key selling point of the Echo Plus -- and the thing that sets it apart from other Echo smart speakers -- is the built-in smart home hub.
 It's a Zigbee radio that connects with smart light bulbs, locks, plugs and anything else running that same protocol.
 That means you won't need a hub like SmartThings or Wink to add Zigbee devices to your larger smart home scheme.

 It can even partly replace a Philips Hue hub.
 I say "partly" because the Plus only offers only basic bulb controls, not the full Hue experience.
 All that control lives within the Echo Plus.
-This isn't a new feature and the Echo Show also has a built-in Zigbee hub, but it is something that gives the Echo Plus an edge over a regular Echo or Echo Dot, or a Google Home device.
+This isn't a new feature and the Echo Show ($150 at Walmart) also has a built-in Zigbee hub, but it is something that gives the Echo Plus an edge over a regular Echo or Echo Dot, or a Google Home ($99 at Google Store) device.

 Having a built-in hub doesn't eliminate your need for other modules and bridges though.
 Several popular smart home manufacturers including August, Philips Hue and Lutron still require a bridge plugged into your router or a module plugged into a power outlet for the full experience.
 Still, one less accessory is a point in the "pro" column.